astrolabsoftware/fink-object-api/README.md

 The Fink cutout API is a Flask application to access cutouts from the Fink datalake.
 We only store cutout metadata in HBase, and this API retrieves the data from the raw parquet files stored on HDFS.

+_From 2019 to 2024, the development of this API was done in [fink-science-portal](https://github.com/astrolabsoftware/fink-science-portal).
+Check this repository for older issues and PR._

 ## Documentation

 There are several forms of documentation, depending on what you are looking for: